 A sample of 105 farmers was used in the study.
 According to Kathuri and Pals (1993), a minimum of 100 is recommended for a survey research.
 This gives a reasonable unit for analysis.
 This gave a reasonable number for analysis from each location for the study.
 The sample was obtained using stratified proportionate random sampling to select respondents.
-This gave a reasonable number from each location of the study.
-The location of the small-scale farmers was used as the criterion for proportionate random sampling.
+This gave a reasonable number for meach location of the study.
+The location for the small-scale farmers was used as the criterion for proportionate random sampling.
 All the small-scale farmers in the four locations were used to enable random selection of farmers to be included in the study.
-A computer random number generator was used to select the number of households in each stratum.